Healthified Magazine Healthified Magazine

 Step-by-Step Instructions

-Check out this video for easy-to-follow instructions!
-You can also find the full recipe on my Instagram.
+Here are some easy-to-follow instructions to make your own gut-healthy protein millet bowl.
+You can also find the full recipe video on my Instagram.

 Items To Make This Gluten-Free Protein Millet Breakfast Bowl